 “The only reason to watch this cheap exploitation flick is the unusually good staging of shots and black and white cinematography.
 The lighting, the framing, the subtle camera work is very sophisticated for films of this kind.
 Unfortunately, everything is too boring…” David Elroy Goldweber, Claws & Saucers

-“The horror aspects are kept to a minimum until we see the villain, an actor in a bumpy mess of a face mask that resembles a really bad Dr. Who monster.
+“The horror aspects are kept to a minimum until we see the villain, an actor in a bumpy mess of a face mask that resembles a really bad Doctor Who monster.
 The film is better shot and better acted than most of its type, but this talky effort will have you screaming for the outrageous ineptitude of Filipino chillers like Brides of Blood and The Mad Doctor of Blood Island.”
-George R. Reis, DVD Drive-In
+DVD Drive-In

 “The black and white cinematography doesn’t hide the ridiculousness of the killer’s mask but it gives the movie a nice, almost noirish atmosphere.
-At seventy-four minutes or so, the movie doesn’t overstay its welcome and if it won’t be a surprise to anyone even half way paying attention who the killer really is, the picture is well paced and entertaining.”
-Ian Jane, Rock!
+At seventy-four minutes or so, the movie doesn’t overstay its welcome and if it won’t be a surprise to anyone even halfway paying attention who the killer really is, the picture is well-paced and entertaining.”
+Rock!
 Shock!
 Pop!

 “The mystery, the tension and the suspense is what draws your attention and while the characters are somewhat interesting, it is the situation and the ambience that really makes this film as good as it is.
 Blood Thirst may never have won any awards and nor will it leave its mark on history, but it is a fun watch for those that like movies like this.”
 The Telltale Mind